Term Life Insurance

 Modern drinking trends

-As you can see from the chart to the left, the United States has a far higher abstention rate that is double that of neighboring Canada, and several times higher than influential EU countries, where alcohol consumption has long been prevalent.
 The culture of drinking in the US tends to be more relaxed, unlike other countries whereby it is often seen as a necessary accessory to social interaction.
 This demonstrates a radical change in drinking trends in the past 50 years as public awareness has improved dramatically in the US, with people's wallets being affected by their lifestyle choices as well as their health.

-The chart to the right shows that, contrary to general public perception, poorer people drink less than richer people, with almost 60% of lower income women abstaining from drink as compared to fewer than 10% of higher income women who don't.
 This is reflected in male drinkers also, with eight times as many lower income men abstaining as compared to higher income men.
 This can be attributed not only to the high tariffs attached to alcohol and the yearly rise in taxes on drink, but also the fact that people who socialise more tend to visit restaurants and bars on a regular basis.

 But I don't drink excessively!

 Sure, drinking to excess is associated with shorter life expectancy, but there is no agreement as to what is excessive.
 Is it one drink a day, or two, or is it six?
-There is also the point to consider that light drinking has been known to increase life expectancy by a few years and cut down on both heart attack and stroke.
+There is also the point to consider that light drinking has been known to increase life expectancy by a few years and cut down on both heart attacks and stroke.
 It is for these reasons that insurers use three determining factors when drawing conclusions as to your drinking habits:

 - A drinking survey which asks basic questions relating to an individual’s alcohol consumption